leobsst/leobsst/README.md

 - [Links](https://linksly.fr): Create your own public page with all your most important links and social networks, plus a link shortener.
 - [MonopolyBank](https://monopolybank.leobsst.fr): Tired of losing your monopoly bills?
 This web application lets you play with your friends simply using your phones, so you don't have to use bills for your parties.
-- [DogZenParadise](https://dogzenparadise.com): A simple blog site for a canine hydrotherapy reeducation company with a fresh, homemade CMS.
+- [DogZenParadise](https://www.dogzenparadise.com): A simple blog site for a canine hydrotherapy reeducation company with a fresh, homemade CMS.
+- [Flux de flammes](https://www.fluxdeflammes.fr/): A Simple blog site for an energetician.

 ## Skills